 Another AI can literally locate and "see" someone even when they are on the other side of a wall.
-Using a method similar to that of bats, this artificial intelligence interprets a signal (in this case wifi) emitted by a device that bounces off objects.
+Using a method similar to that of bats, this artificial intelligence interprets a signal (in this case the wifi) emitted by a device that bounces on objects.

 Discover viruses and antivirus, or disease and medicine

 The imaginative skill of AI is not limited to creating images or transforming them.
-Imagination is the tool that leads us to discover new things, 3d also artificial intelligence is no exception in fields such as computer security or drug development.
+Imagination is the tool that leads us to discover new things, 3d even artificial intelligence is no exception in fields such as cyber security or drug development.

 Modern cyber security tools include AI that can detect threats in a thousand ways.
-Researchers have designed a GAN that learns how to generate malicious pieces of code that can hack antivirus.
-It may seem disturbing, but the good news is that GAN is perfecting the ability to recognize increasingly sophisticated viruses at the same time.
-This is even more valuable when the "virus" is not a computer, and learning to fight it means developing or finding increasingly effective drugs.
+Researchers have designed a GAN that learns how to generate malicious pieces of code that can hack antivirus software.
+It may sound creepy, but the good news is that GAN is perfecting the ability to recognize increasingly sophisticated viruses at the same time.
+This is even more valuable when the "virus" is not computer, and learning to fight it means developing or finding increasingly effective drugs.

 What will all this bring us?

-The fourth industrial revolution is not about automation, but about collaboration and the symbiosis between men and machines.
-GANs are a turning point in the development of artificial intelligence and will help us give real super powers to our mental abilities.
+The fourth industrial revolution is not about automation, but about collaboration and symbiosis between men and machines.
+GANs are a turning point in the development of artificial intelligences and will help us to give real superpowers to our mental abilities.